-My love for the South Goa beaches is ever-lasting.
-It's the forever kind of love that never fades away.
-Right from the empty beaches to colourful shacks and cafes nested in forests - there's nothing to not love about this region.
+Time and again, I reiterate my love for the beaches of South Goa.
+What's not to love about them?
+Right from the virgin beaches to colourful beach shacks and organic cafes in the most picture-perfect forested setting - there's nothing to not love about this region of Goa.
 In all honesty, I feel terrible about writing this post because I don't want South Goa to end up being crowded and touristy like North Goa.
 Nonetheless, I'm excited to showcase the relatively unexplored half of Goa.
-This post is a complete guide to South Goa, covering the things to do in South Goa, the best beaches in South Goa as well as the best restaurants and hotels in South Goa.

 South Goa Beaches

 Almost every one of the South Goa beaches is pristine and unspoiled by crowds.
 Additionally, there is a wide variety of beaches in South Goa.
 There's Palolem beach and Patnem beach, which are popular, have lively beach huts and are host some of the best South Goa beach resorts.
 On the other hand, beaches like Cola beach and Cabo de Rama are cliff-side beaches that are hardly known to visitors.
 Thus, this South Goa travel guide covers all the South Goa beaches along with all the things to do in South Goa, nightlife in South Goa and restaurant recommendations.